sanhuezapablo/beginner_tutorials/README.md

 ### Overview

 Here you will see an introduction to what a publisher and subscriber is in ROS.
 These two (publisher and subscriber) nodes demonstrate how these interact with one another.
 To get a better understanding of what each one of these are, please follow the tutorials listed below.
-These will start from the most basic, such as navigatinr the ROS filesystem, creating a package, building a package, and understanding nodes.
+These will start from the most basic, such as navigating the ROS filesystem, creating a package, building a package, and understanding nodes.
 Please follow links below.

 - [Navigating the ROS Filesystem](http://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem)
 - [Creating a ROS Package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)